polterguy/lizzie/docs/introduction.md

 As you execute the above C# console program, you will see that clearly your Lizzie code is able to execute your `Foo` C# method, as if it was a Lizzie function.
-This is because of that the type of `MainClass` is the type argument to the `LambdaCompiler.Compile` line.
-Internally, the Lizzie compiler will create a _"Symbolic Delegate"_ for each method that you have marked with the `Bind` attribute, and make that method available as a _"function"_ to your Lizzie code.
+This is because of that the type of `MainClass` is the type argument to the `LambdaCompiler.Compile` method.
+Internally, the Lizzie compiler will create a _"Symbolic Delegate"_ for each method that you have marked with the `Bind` attribute on your `MainClass`, and make this method available as a _"function"_ to your Lizzie code.

-This allows you to extend Lizzie as you see fit, with your own _"keywords"_ created in C#, to create your own _"Domain Specific Language"_, while still keeping the Lizzie syntax and its dynamic model.
+This allows you to extend Lizzie as you see fit, with your own _"keywords"_ created in C#, to create your own _"Domain Specific Language"_ - While still keeping the Lizzie syntax and its dynamic model.
 Another way to accomplish the same as above, is to choose to instead explicitly add your functions to the binder, as delegates.
 This is particularly useful if you can't